Schedule meetings without hassle

 As your guests join the meeting, they'll be accepting or suggesting new dates.
 After WhenWe is reasonably sure that no one else will join, the second phase begins.
 Then the guests who accepted a no-longer-valid date will be contacted with the current suggestion.
 We try to send as few notifications as possible and first ask those who we least bothered until now.
 In particular WhenWe will not contact the next person while it expects that the previous one might still respond and if someone does not respond, they won't be asked again.
 Sending 99 notifications won't make someone respond - quite the contrary.
 However, from our experience, guests rather willingly respond to these messages.

 At this point however, even if everyone agrees, guests are not 100% sure that the selected date is final.
 We always called it a "suggestion".
-Therefore, at any point, the organizer has the option to freeze the meeting date.
+Therefore, at any point, the organizer has the option to reserve the meeting date.
 If he does so, no one will be able to suggest new dates and everyone, who left contact, will be notified that it’s final and set.
-Only the organizer can unfreeze the date and go back to suggestions-phase.
+Only the organizer can unlock the date and go back to suggestions-phase.
 However, this requires giving a line of explanation that will be sent to the guests along with change notification.
 It's rude to set a date and then change it back without any explanation.

 The organizer may not know when everyone has agreed.
-Therefore, after they do, WhenWe will wait until it seems like nothing is going to change and ask the organizer to freeze the date.
+Therefore, after they do, WhenWe will wait until it seems like nothing is going to change and ask the organizer to reserve the date.
 Also it's possible to cancel a meeting, but that again requires giving some explanation.
 This is good from a guest's perspective, because if you accept an invitation and leave contact, you will be notified about a cancellation and also you will know the reason.
 That's much less annoying than having the event just disappear.

 What about cleaning up?